 According to a report from British Lieutenant Colonel Francis Smith, of the 10th Regiment, to General Thomas Gage, the British fired first on the North Bridge but the minutemen quickly returned fire and overwhelmed them:

 “While at Concord we saw vast numbers assembling in many parts; at one of the bridges they marched down, with a very considerable body, on the light infantry posted there.
 On their coming pretty near, one of our men fired on them, which they returned; on which an action ensued, and some few were killed and wounded.
 In this affair, it appears that after the bridge was quitted, they scalped and otherwise ill-treated one or two of the men who were either killed or severely wounded, being seen by a party that marched by soon after…On our leaving Concord to return to Boston, they began to fire on us from behind the walls, ditches, trees, etc., which, as we marched, increased to a very great degree, and continued without the intermission of five minutes altogether, for, I believe, upwards of eighteen miles; so that I can’t think but it must have been a preconcerted scheme in them, to attack the King’s troops the first favourable opportunity that offered, otherwise, I think they could not, in so short a time as from our marching out, have raised such a numerous body, and for so great a space of ground.
 Notwithstanding the enemy’s numbers, they did not make one gallant effort during so long an action, though our men were so very much fatigued, but kept under cover.”

-During their retreat back to Boston, the British troops suffered many casualties along the way due to the heavy gunfire from snipers who were hiding in the bushes and behind buildings along the road back to Boston.
+During their retreat back to Boston, the British troops suffered many casualties along the way due to the heavy gunfire from snipers who were using the local geography of the area to create ambushes along the road back to Boston.